Journey to the West: The Demons Strike Back: Plot

-After the battle, Tang heads back to find a dying Felicity.
-He has no choice but to free her soul as there is too much demon in her.
-Before she dies, Felicity asks Tang if he loves her, Tang replies that he has only one person in his heart.
-The animosity between Tang and Sun Wukong has finally dissolved; together with Sha Wujing and Zhu Bajie, they continue their journey to the West through a desert.
+Afterwards, Tang heads back to find a dying Felicity, who was mortally wounded during the battle.
+He has no choice but to free her soul as she is considered too much of a demon.
+Before dying, Felicity asks Tang if he loves her.
+Tang replies that he has only one person in his heart and he blesses Felicity's spirit; returning her to heaven.
+Tang and Wukong make amends, and together with Wujing and Bajie, they continue their journey to the West through the Taklamakan Desert.

-In a post-credits scene, breaking of the fourth wall was invoked with the appearance of a modern movie theater, where theater employees telling both the viewer and the in-story audience that its time to leave and there is no post-credits scene.